ligershark/side-waffle/README.md

 #SideWaffle for Visual Studio

+##The ultimate web developer template pack

-A collection of Item- and Project Templates for Visual Studio 2012/2013 that makes any web developer's life much easier
+A collection of Item Templates for Visual Studio 2012/2013 that makes any web developer's life much easier.

 ##Add new templates##